NutraSoft food manufacturing ERP software

 Advanced Labor Costing Tips

-• 3 workers × 6.5 hours = 19.5 hours
+• 3 workers × 6.5 hours = 19.5 hours at $20/hour = $390

-• Labor cost per unit = $390 / 500 = $0.78
+• 500 units produced → labor cost per unit = $390 / 500 = $0.78

-Downtime and Inefficiencies
+Downtime and inefficiencies

 Common Mistakes to Avoid

-• Including non-productive time as direct labor
+• Counting non-productive time as direct labor

 • Forgetting employer costs like payroll tax and benefits